-- (E) CBD; and

-- (F) Total CBD.

-- (ii) Calculating total THC and total CBD.

-- (A) Total THC must be calculated as follows, where M is the mass or mass fraction of delta-9 THC or delta-9 THCA: M total delta-9 THC = M delta-9 THC + $(0.877 \times M \text{ delta-9 THCA})$ .

-- (B) Total CBD must be calculated as follows, where M is the mass or mass fraction of CBD and CBDA: M total CBD = M CBD + $(0.877 \times M CBDA)$ .

-- (iii) Regardless of analytical equipment or methodology, certified labs must accurately measure and report the acidic (THCA and CBDA) and neutral (THC and CBD) forms of the cannabinoids.
+- (I) Total THC must be calculated as follows, where M is the mass or mass fraction of delta-9 THC or delta-9 THCA: M total delta-9 THC = M delta-9 THC + $(0.877 \times M \text{ delta-9 THCA})$. - (II) Total CBD must be calculated as follows, where M is the mass or mass fraction of CBD and CBDA: M total CBD = M CBD + (0.877 \times M CBDA). - (C) Regardless of analytical equipment or methodology used for testing, certified labs must accurately measure and report the acidic (THCA and CBDA) and neutral (THC and CBD) forms of the cannabinoids. - (D) The following potency results fail quality assurance testing for the purposes of this section and the sample and corresponding product from which the sample was deducted must be disposed of consistent with this section and WAC 314-55-097: - (I) The CBD product tests above 0.3 percent THC; - (II) The CBD product does not contain any detectable amounts of CBD or CBD-A; and - (III) The sample test results indicate that a substance is present that is not THC, CBD, or inert substance which the THC or CBD is dissolved into.

-- (b) Potency analysis for flower lots.

-- (i) Certified labs must test and report the results for the required flower lot samples as described in WAC 314-55-101(3) for the following required cannabinoids:

-- (A) THCA;

-- (B) THC;

-- (C) Total THC;

-- (D) CBDA;

-- (E) CBD; and

-- (F) Total CBD.